Using Veeam Agent and Microsoft Windows Tools

 - Command Prompt — use this option to start the Microsoft Windows command prompt (cmd.exe).

 - Reset Password — use this option to reset a password for the built-in Administrator account to none.
 The next time you boot your computer from the hard disk under the Administrator account, you will not have to specify any password.
-Mind the following:
+Consider the following:

 - The password reset option does not function on domain controller machines.